trufflesuite/trufflesuite.com/public/tutorials/building-testing-frontend-app-truffle-3.md

 ],
 ...
 ```

-You can find more information on webpack concepts on [Webpack's website](https://webpack.js.org/concepts/).
-Notice we didn't *have* to use webpack here.
-But Truffle comes with a handy webpack demo that gets us started quickly.
+You can find more information on webpack concepts on [webpack's website](https://webpack.js.org/concepts/).
+Notice we didn't *have* to use webpack here, but Truffle comes with a handy webpack demo that gets us started quickly.
 We _could_ replace the webpack config with a `Gruntfile`, for instance, and use Grunt instead.
-Truffle 3 don't care no mo'.
+Truffle don't care no mo'.

-## The App
+## The app

-After building, run `truffle serve` which will serve the `build/` folder's contents on `127.0.0.1:8080`.
-To see it, navigate to [127.0.0.1:8080/index.html](127.0.0.1:8080/index.html).
+As previously mentioned, the command `npm run dev` builds the app and serves it with a local web server.
+(This is equivalent to running `npm run build` and then `truffle serve`, but we've done it in one step for convenience.)
+To see it, navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080).
 You should see:

 ![](/tutorials/images/MetaCoin_running.png)

 That's it, all done!
 Happy Truffling!

 ## Extra: Webpack + Docker + Travis CI

 If you want to see how to deploy a frontend app using Docker and Travis build pipeline, check out [my frontend example](https://github.com/dougvk/truffle3-frontend-example) for added goodness.